YeniAlmanza/SGLR/README.md

 SGLR

-A basic wensite for a small renovation company.
+A basic website for a small renovation company.